Chelsea Kitchen

 the cashier had strong Andalusian accent of Spanish.
 So he was always chaffed

 by other staffs.
-But I yearned for the accent.
-He looked to be pleased when I told him I also had used to be in Malaga
+But the accent brought back my memories.
+He seemed to be pleased when I told him I also had used to be in Malaga

-customers.
 Sometime I was brought to my hotel with other customer's car.
+The floors

-The floors were on the ground and basement.
-It's usually crowded with people
+were on the ground and basement.
+It's usually crowded with people but not

 Kitchen is the perfect diner to me.